jaylogue/pdp1105-console-adapter-v2/docs/pdp1105-console-adapter-user-manual.md

 If an auxiliary terminal is connected to the AUX port, the adapter will also relay characters between the auxiliary terminal and the PDP-11.
 The USB and AUX ports can both be used simultaneously, and any characters output by the PDP-11 will be shown on both.

-Characters are relayed transparently between the USB and AUX ports and the PDP-11's SCL port, with the sole exception of the character used to invoke Menu Mode (see below).
+By default, most characters are relayed without modification between the USB and AUX ports and the PDP-11's SCL port.
+An exception to this is the control key which used to invoke Menu Mode (see below).
+Additionally, a special mode can be enabled that forces all characters sent to the PDP-11 to be uppercase (see [Enabling/Disabling Uppercase Mode](#enablingdisabling-uppercase-mode)).

 ### Menu Mode